Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Introduction

 \begin{enumerate}

-\item We propose incorporating E-I circuits, composed of distinct excitatory and inhibitory neuron populations, into deep SNNs to enable normalization-free training. \item To enable the training of this biologically-constrained SNN, we introduce a dynamic initialization scheme to ensure effective learning from the very beginning of training. \item We construct a framework for stable training by integrating our initialization scheme with adaptive stabilization of divisive inhibition and a straight-through estimator (STE) method.
-These techniques have proven to be essential for stable learning of deep SNNs with E-I circuits. \item We empirically validate our framework across various deep architectures.
-Experiments demonstrate that our biologically constrained learning framework can achieve competitive performance, indicating the viability of our brain-inspired learning algorithm.
+\item We incorporate a canonical E-I circuit, composed of distinct excitatory and inhibitory neuron populations, into deep SNNs to enable normalization-free training. \item We introduce a dynamic initialization scheme to ensure effective learning from the very beginning of training. \item We integrate adaptive stabilization of divisive inhibition and straight-through estimator (STE) into the framework.
+These techniques prove to be essential for stable learning of deep SNNs with the E-I circuit. \item Experiments demonstrate that the framework achieves competitive performance across different datasets and architectures, indicating the viability of our brain-inspired learning algorithm.

 \end{enumerate}